Model Context Protocol

 MCP lets Claude Code reach beyond your local filesystem.
 On its own, Claude Code can read files, run shell commands, and search your codebase.
 Add MCP into the mix, and it can also query a database, create tickets in your project management tool, search a knowledge base, interact with cloud services, or call pretty much any API you connect.

-MCP servers expose tools that Claude Code calls just like its built in ones.
+MCP servers expose tools that Claude Code calls just like its built-in ones.
 Connect a PostgreSQL MCP server and Claude Code gains a query tool for running SQL.
 Hook up a Jira MCP server and it picks up tools for creating and updating tickets.
 From Claude Code’s perspective, MCP tools work identically to its native file and shell tools.
 It decides when to use them based on what you’re asking for.

 One important distinction: you don’t build MCP servers yourself.
 Instead, you install and connect existing servers that other developers and organizations have published.
 This chapter focuses on connecting and configuring servers, not developing them.